 2. Improve Website Navigation: Heatmaps can help determine where people click on your page.
 They also help inform if website navigation improvements like breadcrumbs or faceted search are improving user experience.

 3. Test Link Placement & Performance: Heatmaps can help you determine which external links perform best and which need adjusting for better ranking.
-Heatmaps can also track clicks on certain links, providing an understanding of whether your internal linking strategy is working or not.
+Heatmapping can also track clicks on certain links, providing an understanding of whether your internal linking strategy is working or not.
 Heatmaps also allow you to test and refine link placement, helping you to optimize internal link structure and prioritize which pages to link the most.

 4. Optimize for User Search Intents: Is a particular section on a page receiving multiple clicks?
 Heatmaps can help to identify user search intent by visually displaying patterns in user behavior and interactions with a website.

-5. Provide the Best User Experience: The ultimate goal of using heatmaps is to improve your website's page experience for your target users.
+5. Provide the Best User Experience: The ultimate goal of using Google analytics heatmaps is to improve your website's page experience for your target users.
 Heatmaps data can help guide your A/B testing for page design or website optimization.
 Ensure you align heatmap data with business goals and give your users the best page experience.

 Various tools are available to track and find the heatmap visual data for your website.
 One free tool is Google Analytics Heatmap.